 Lord Howe Island is probably Australia’s last unspoilt island paradise.
 The island is pretty impressive close up and boasts intriguing statistics.
-Here are some facts on Lord Howe Island:
+There are many interesting questions and facts about Lord Howe Island, below are some of the most commonly asked questions.

-- Fact: The Lord Howe archipelago consists of 28 islands of varying size.
+- The Lord Howe archipelago consists of 28 islands of varying size.

-- Fact: Lord Howe Island is about six miles (11kms) long, just over a mile (two kilometres) wide at its widest point and a fraction of a mile (0.3kms) wide at its narrowest point.
+- How big is Lord Howe Island?
+The island is about six miles (11kms) long, just over a mile (two kilometres) wide at its widest point and a fraction of a mile (0.3kms) wide at its narrowest point.
 The island is 56 square kilometers.

-- Fact: Balls Pyramid is the highest sea stack on the planet (551 metre tall).
+- Balls Pyramid is the highest sea stack on the planet (551 metre tall).

-- Fact: Mt Gower (Lord Howe Island’s tallest mountain) rises 875 meters above sea level, almost straight up from the coast.
-This is quite unusual in Australia, and quite a sight to be seen!
+- Mt Gower (Lord Howe Island’s tallest mountain) rises 875 meters above sea level, almost straight up from the coast.
+Mt Gower is quite unusual in Australia, and quite a sight to be seen!

 Where is Lord Howe Island?

-- Fact: Flights to Lord Howe Island take less than two hours from Sydney and Brisbane.
+- Flights to Lord Howe Island take less than two hours from Sydney and Brisbane.

 More Lord Howe Island Facts